fyshxfish/sicp-playground/sicp-note/ch1/ch1.md

     Parenthesis around the second `mid` make the interpreter view `mid` as an abstraction instead of a numerical value.

-    conclusion: BE CAREFUL WITH PARENTHESES.
+    Conclusion: BE CAREFUL WITH PARENTHESES.